dhadka/retro-board-creator/README.md

 Retrobot: {"date":"2020-09-30T12:00:00.000Z","team":"Team Name","driver":"alice","offset":0}
 ```

 being sure to set the date, team name, and driver to the appropriate values for the last retro.
-The next retro will be scheduled

 ## How to contribute